-Once your child hits about 8 years old then they may start to become interested in a stunt scooter.
-This type of scooter has been specially designed to with stand the battering that stunt riding will throw at it.
+Once your child hits about 8 years old then they may start to become interested in the best stunt scooter.
+This type of scooter has been specially designed to withstand the battering that stunt riding will throw at it.
 When you are getting air off ramps and pulling 360’s you need to know that your scooter isn’t going to let you down and start to crack or snap under your feet.
-For this reason on a stunt scooter you will find a lot more reinforced components.
+For this reason on a stunt scooter, you will find a lot more reinforced components.
 Commonly the decks can be concave allowing greater control when carrying out tricks.
-The collar clamps are generally triple or quad clamps making the connection between the deck, forks and bars really robust.
+The collar clamps are generally triple or quad clamps making the connection between the deck, forks, and bars really robust.

-District are an established brand popular with teenagers for their quality scooter parts.
-However, District also make a complete scooter for those who do not want the hassle of buying and building a scooter from scratch.
-The District V4 comes in two different models.
-The V4 Base has a non integrated headset, with 100mm Eagle wheels.
+District is an established brand popular with teenagers for their quality scooter parts.
+However, the District also makes a complete scooter for those who do not want the hassle of buying and building a scooter from scratch.
+District V4 comes in two different models.
+The V4 Base has a non-integrated headset, with 100mm Eagle wheels.
 The slightly more expensive V4 Pro has a fully integrated headset, with bigger and faster 110mm wheels.

-The Crisp Ultima 4.5 Pro Scooteris a highly sought after scooter.
-It was reduced in price just before Xmas 2012, as Crisp were preparing to bring out their newer higher spec models, and as a result it simply flew off the shelves.
-A fantastic scooter for the money, but also awesome in looks (it does come in more toned down colours too for the less daring!)
+The Crisp Ultima 4.5 Pro Scooter is on top of the best pro scooters.
+It was reduced in price just before Xmas 2012, as Crisp was preparing to bring out their newer higher-spec models, and as a result, it simply flew off the shelves.
+A fantastic scooter for the money, but also awesome in looks (it does come in more toned-down colors too for the less daring!)

 In 2013 Crisp also bought out their Inception model with an RRP £100.
 With a quality spec this scooter opened Crisp up as an option for the beginner stunt rider too and we believe is the best stunt scooter for younger riders.

 The Grit Invader is the crème de la creme from grit scooters.
-Expect to pay around £200 for this mean looking slick scooter, or £250 for the 125 version.
+Expect to pay around £200 for this mean-looking slick scooter, or £250 for the 125 version.
 Grit Scooters use a reinforced octagonal downtube on this model creating a super strong design that should withstand a thrashing.
 With the heat treated 10cm alloy deck, alloy quad clamps and threadless headset you have a lot of quality components for your money.
-The wheels as you would expect are spoked alloy core and the cut out head tube for 2013 adds to the funky look of this scooter.
-Both this Invader and the slightly cheaper Grit Mayhem now have the new Grit Flex Brake which is spring=less meaning less wear and is much quieter than a spring brake.
+The wheels as you would expect are spoked alloy core and the cut-out head tube for 2013 adds to the funky look of this scooter.
+Both this Invader and the slightly cheaper Grit Mayhem now have the new Grit Flex Brake which is spring=less meaning less wear and is much quieter than a spring break.

 04.JD Bug Pro